rmolinari/rpeg/README.md

   - if it is a non-zero integer it gives the index of the initial terminal's rule, reckoned without the presence of the :initial key itself.
   - if it is a symbol or a string it specifies the initial nonterminal directly

-TODO: some examples

-### Table captures

-Table captures - defined with `#Ct` - return instances of a special `TableCapture` class, which mimics a small part of Lua's table functionality.
-Other approaches have been tried and haven't worked well.

-### Function captures

-Various kinds of captures involve calling a function (proc) provided by client code.
-For example, the construction `patt / fn` takes the captures made by patt and passes them as arguments to fn.
-Then the values returned by fn become the captures of the expression.

-Lua is better than Ruby at distinguishing between a function that returns multiple values and one that returns a single value that is an array.
-In RPeg, returns from function in contexts like this are treated as follows:

-- `[1, 2, 3]`: multiple captures, 1, 2, 3.
-  - this is the natural interpretation as it's the standard way that a Ruby function returns multiple values
-- `[[1, 2, 3]]`: a single capture that is the array `[1, 2, 3]`.
-- nil: no captures
-  - even if the function says something like "return nil", the capture code has no way to distinguish between that and a function that returns nothing
-- `[nil]`: a single capture with value nil
-  - the weirdest case, but I don't see an alternative
-- otherwise, the single value returned by the function is the single captured value.

-## TODOs

-- make this into a useable README
-- turn the code into a gem

 # References
 - [Ierusalimschy] Ierusalimschy, R., _Text Pattern-Matching Tool based on Parsing Expression Grammars_, Software: Practice and Experience, 39(3):221-258, Wiley, 2009, https://doi.org/10.1002/spe.892, http://www.inf.puc-rio.br/~roberto/docs/peg.pdf (retrieved 2022-01-??).